Title: The Son of God

 exp.: Well, they (the soldiers) brought him to Golgatha – the place of the skull.

 ill.: Show Pictures.
-The 1st one is from the early 20th Century… the 1900’s. the 2nd, is a pic from modern times – probably in the last 30 years.
-Now look at this past summer.
-Should Jesus tarry in his return, our children will only be able to see old pictures.
-The decay is occurring at an alarming rate – and because it is Arab owned, there is nothing that can be done to preserve it.
+The 1st one is from the early 20th Century… the 1900s. the 2nd is a pic from modern times – probably in the last 30 years.
+Now, look at this photo from 2014.
+Should Jesus tarry in his return, our grandchildren will only be able to see old pictures.
+The decay is occurring at an alarming rate – and because it is Arab-owned, there is nothing that can be done to preserve it.

-Then, after this long processional, v 24 tells us that Jesus is crucified.
-Rd v 24; I think this is much more important to Mark in the story telling – Jesus is fulfilling the Old Testament prophecies concerning him.
+Then, after this processional, v 24 tells us that Jesus is crucified.
+Rd v 24; I think this is much more important to Mark in the storytelling – Jesus is fulfilling the Old Testament prophecies concerning him.
 Here, Mark quotes from Psalm 22 – Specifically, v 18.
 Turn there.
 Mark makes clear references to: